Parx Casino and Racing: History

-Pennsylvania Derby and Fitz Dixon Cotillion
+Pennsylvania Derby and Cotillion Handicap

-Parx Racing and Casino is the home of Pennsylvania's two premier Thoroughbred races, the $1 million (as of 2019) Grade I Pennsylvania Derby and the $1 Million Grade I Fitz Eugene Dixon Cotillion Handicap.
+Parx Racing and Casino is the home of Pennsylvania's two premier Thoroughbred races, the $1 million (as of 2019) Grade I Pennsylvania Derby and the $1 Million Grade I Cotillion Handicap.
 The Pennsylvania Derby (which first served as a Memorial Day replacement for the Jersey Derby after the original grandstand at Garden State Park was destroyed by a fire in 1977), was held on Labor Day until 2010 when the race was moved to the last Saturday in September.
 This brought it closer to the Breeders' Cup World Championships.
 The Pennsylvania Derby is a 1.125 mi (nine furlongs) race for three-year-olds that has consistently attracted quality fields and large crowds.
 Over the past few years, it has evolved into a three-day festival that lasts all of Labor Day weekend at the racetrack, culminating with the running of the Derby.
 The festival has now become a month-long event that features the annual "Owners and Pennsylvania Day at the Races" the Saturday after Labor Day, and a new US$300,000 preliminary event on Labor Day named the "Smarty Jones."
 (This race was not run in 2006 because of the rebuilding of the main grandstand as a "racino".)